firattamur/spring-crawler/README.md

 ## 🔄 How It Works

-1. Submit URLs through the `/submit` endpoint
+1. Submit URLs via the `/submit` endpoint
+2. URLs are stored in PostgreSQL and messages are sent to Redis
-2. Workers listen for messages via Redis
+3. Workers listen for messages from Redis
-3. When a message arrives, workers:
-   - Read the product URL from the database
-   - Parse the product data
-   - Save the updated information to the database
+4. When notified, workers fetch URLs from PostgreSQL and crawl hepsiburada.com
+5. Crawled data is saved back to PostgreSQL
-4. Check product status using the `/product` endpoint
+6. Users can check product status via the `/product` endpoint

 ## 📊 Product Statuses